Solvency II Association | Online Training and Certification

 - Supervisory approval of ancillary own funds.

-- The Calculation of the Solvency Capital Requirement.
+- Calculation of the Solvency Capital Requirement.

 - Structure of the standard formula.